 The advanced Bible course examines individual biblical books, types of biblical literature, or sections of scripture.
 The course covers text, interpretation, historical contexts, linguistic issues, theological themes, and ethical issues.
 The course content changes on a regular basis.
 Course may be repeated with content changes.

-- LAN 530Biblical Languages: Overview
+- LAN 530Biblical Languages: Overview and Tools

 Theological, Spiritual, and Cultural Studies